 Leadership Leadership is about doing big, hard, important things - things we need to do, together, because they are bigger than one, or a few, can do.
 So they take organizational will - willingness to take on, and determination to see it through.
 This is why we see inspiration to action as a quality of leaders.
 The articulation of something that urgently needs action of several, or even many, in a way that provokes, invites, inspires, includes, is part of leadership.
 But it is much - much - more.
 Sustained organizational will - willingness and determination and effort - is not to be assumed.
 We have commitments to follow through, given pay checks and jobs?
-Well...
-Choices.
+Well··· Choices.
 Hard - non-obvious - tradeoffs.
 Short-term wins that undermine longer term initiatives.
 Agendas.
 Politics.
 Much can get in the way of seeing hard things through.
 "The right direction is not simply the morally right thing to do.
 It has to be what works."
 (William Duggan) And what works, is a matter of noticing what isn't working, what's risky, what's needed.
 Leading, in different ways, at different moments, over time.
-"The most successful leader of all is the one who sees another picture not yet actualized." - Mary Parker Follett "doing any big thing will take cooperation and alignment from multiple people and teams." - Erica Stanley Though we associate following with leaders, it's not that simple...
-Leaders ...
+"The most successful leader of all is the one who sees another picture not yet actualized." - Mary Parker Follett "doing any big thing will take cooperation and alignment from multiple people and teams."

+- Erica Stanley Leaders ...
 Means Followers?

 "But there is following.

+Leader and followers are

+both following the invisible

+leader - the common

+purpose."

-Leader and followers are both following the invisible leader - the common purpose." - Mary Parker Follett FUNCTION CONTINUES FUNCTION CONT Leading and Following Often, in teasing out what leaders are, we see leaders characterized in terms of followers - for example, "if you look behind and no-one is following, you're not leading."
-That narrows where we want to broaden, because leading in the context of complex systems (of systems) development and evolution, means leadership is a lot more dynamic than that.
+Mary Parker Follett

+LEADERSHIP Leading and Following Often, in teasing out what leaders are, we see leaders characterized in terms of followers - for example, "if you look behind and no-one is following, you're not leading."
+That narrows conception where we want to broaden it, because leading in the context of complex systems (of systems) development and evolution, means leadership is a lot more dynamic than that.
 We lead by example.
 We may be asked to lead, or we may feel urged to, because we see something that needs to be done that takes gathering collective will to figure out what to do, and do it.
 We lead by fostering understanding of context and collaboration, including collaborating on conceiving of and shaping the thing worth doing - our common purpose.
 And so forth.
 Still, the notion of "is anyone following" alludes to things like: is the leader second guessed and undermined, or is their judgment respected when hard calls have to be made quickly under pressure to act?
 Many situations call for engaging with, collaborating, goodwill, including goodwilling following when someone else is leading.
 Not that judgment is suspended.
 But acknowledging that in the ebb and flow of leading, there's an ebb and flow of following, of playing well.

-"Leadership is not defined by the exercise of power but by the capacity to increase the sense of power among those led. [..]
-The most essential work of the leader is to create more leaders." - (ascribed to) Mary Parker Follett "You cannot coordinate purpose without developing purpose, it is part of the same process.
-Some people want to give workmen [sic] a share in carrying out the purpose of the plant and do not see that it involves a share in creating the purpose of the plant." - Mary Parker Follett Quote Source 1: Mary Parker Follett Prophet of Management, and Dynamic Administration, Mary Parker Follett Quote Source 2: Rethinking Leadership, Annabel Beerel Leadership isn't inherently about hierarchy.
-Though hierarchy is not irrelevant.
+"You cannot coordinate purpose without developing purpose, it is part of the same process.
+Some people want to give workmen [sic] a share in carrying out the purpose of the plant and do not see that it involves a share in creating the purpose of the plant." - Mary Parker Follett1 "Leadership is not defined by the exercise of power but by the capacity to increase the sense of power among those led." - ascribed to Mary Parker Follett2 - 1.
+Quote Source: Mary Parker Follett Prophet of Management, and Dynamic Administration, Mary Parker Follett - 2.
+Quote Source: Rethinking Leadership, Annabel Beerel